mikem2314/SynapseScripts/adminNotes.md

 WHERE name='@<userID>:shitlord.party';

 *** Resetting a user's password over API ***

 Use the change_user_pass.sh script under /home/riotadmin/admin_scripts.

 ***TOGGLE USER ADMINISTRATION***

 UPDATE users SET admin = 1 WHERE name = '@<roomName>:shitlord.party'

+*** URL Encoding ***

+Some API commands, such as creating rooms or inviting users to rooms, require the room-alias/ID to be properly URL encoded.
+There is a python script located under admin_scripts in the riotadmin home directory named "urlencode.py" that can do this encode for you.
+Simply execute the script and follow the prompts.